Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 logon.type.2.png

-The collector can also help Sophos Firewall to get user logged on an AD workstation.
+The collector can also help Sophos Firewall get users logged on to an AD workstation.

-For example, Sophos Firewall doesn't have live user on an AD workstation, but firewall rule requires user authentication for traffic from the AD workstation. (#1, and #2 in diagram logon.type1.png)
+For example, Sophos Firewall doesn't have a live user on an AD workstation, but the firewall rule requires user authentication for traffic from the AD workstation. (#1, and #2 in diagram logon.type1.png)

-In such situation, Sophos Firewall sends a query to the collector UDP port 6677, asking for username on the workstation. (#3 in diagram logon.type1.png)
+In such a situation, Sophos Firewall sends a query to the collector UDP port 6677, asking for a username on the workstation. (#3 in diagram logon.type1.png)

 Workstation replies with username in WMI,

-Sophos Firewall lookups the username in AD domain controller to retrieve group, email address, and more details of the user. (#6 in diagram logon.type1.png)
+Sophos Firewall looks up the username in the AD domain controller to get the group, email address, and more user details. (#6 in diagram logon.type1.png)

-Then the user will be displayed on Sophos Firewall as STAS live user. (#7 in diagram logon.type1.png)
+Then, the user will be displayed on Sophos Firewall as a live STAS user. (#7 in diagram logon.type1.png)

-User detected in such way is known as STAS logon type 1.
+User detected in such a way is known as STAS logon type 1.

 Diagram: logon.type1.png